 With 21 children at the zoo on Mount Wanale

 On November 19, we took 21 kindergarten children on their first trip to the zoo on Mount Wanale near Mbale.
 This was a significant event for the children, many of whom had never left their village or been in a car before.
+They were very excited about everything: the trip, the many different animals – especially the monkeys – and the lunch afterwards.
+We are grateful that everything went so smoothly and that they had so much fun!

 The costs were covered by Amuka, as otherwise hardly any children would have attended.
 It is already difficult to collect the equally low school fees.
 As only children whose parents have paid the school fees are allowed to take part in the excursion, this will hopefully serve as motivation for the future.

-Joel – he brings us
+Joel – he brings us much joy!

 Our Barikiwa group for children with disabilities continues to give us great pleasure.
 We are seeing good developments in many of them, albeit in small steps.
 We support some malnourished children with nutritious porridge powerder prepared by Agnes, and we are grateful when they gain weight.